Cherry Hill station (NJ Transit)

-Cherry Hill is a NJ Transit train station in Cherry Hill, New Jersey, United States, on the Atlantic City Line.
+Cherry Hill station is a NJ Transit train station in Cherry Hill, New Jersey, United States, on the Atlantic City Line.
 Eastbound service is offered to Atlantic City and Westbound service is offered to Philadelphia.
 The station runs through the former Garden State Racetrack property, currently occupied by two separate shopping centers.
 The station is accessible directly from Route 70 (Marlton Pike).
 There is also an NJT 450 bus connection at the station, and the 406 bus on Route 70.